-The Institute of Finance and Management requires its certification-holders to fulfill a continuing education requirement annually in order to maintain their certification.
+The Institute of Finance and Management requires its Certification-holders to fulfill a continuing education requirement annually in order to maintain their Certification.
 Continuing education, which covers a large range of activities whose purpose is to better equip you to excel in your specific career field, is measured in Continuing Education Units (CEUs).

-CEUs are awarded primarily as 1 CEU per hour of continuing education within your current certification compliance period.
-You cannot log CEUs from before you were certified or from outside of your current certification compliance period.
+- You cannot log CEUs that are less than 1 (ex: 0.5 CEUs).
 When logging your CEUs in your account, you are allowed to round to the nearest whole number.

-CEUs do NOT rollover into the new year.
-We encourage you to do more than the minimum requirement; however, every year when your certification renews, your CEU total will reset to zero.
+- CEUs do NOT rollover into the new year.
+We encourage you to do more than the minimum requirement; however, every year when your Certification renews, your CEU total will reset to zero.

 The following are activities that are eligible for CEU credit:

 These activities are pre-approved for CEUs, but it is your responsiblity to log in your account.

 Calculate your CEU total based on the guidelines below.
 Please remember that while IOFM accepts external CEUs, the burden is on YOU, the Certification-holder, to prove the relevancy of the content as continuing education for your Certification.

 When self-reporting, the description field and a vertification file are required for external CEUs.
 IOFM has final authority on the acceptance of individual activities for CEU credit.

 - Relevant conference/seminar: 1 CEU per 1 hour of training/conference, excluding meals, networking events and breaks

 - Relevant college classes (accounting, finance, etc.): 3 CEUs per credit hour